cgrok/selfbot.py/README.md

 **This is coming soon, so it's not working at the moment.**

 To submit a cog, ______
-To download a cog, add the Cog Name in `communitycogs.json`.
+To download a cog, add the Cog Name in `communitycogs.txt`.
 Invalid cog names will return an error in your console.
 Currently available cogs:-
 * cog1
 * cog2